systemtruststores/systemtruststores.github.io/docs/README.md

 This has the following problems:

 - It requires duplication of the certificate(s) in question outside of the OS trust store.
 The user must then keep these duplicated certificates up to date when they are rotated.
-- In an average development workstation, 10s to 100s of tools may require this fix.
-This requires adding (and maintaining) **a mile-long list of workarounds** to your shell profile!
+- In an average development workstation, dozens of tools may require this fix.
+This requires adding (and maintaining) a bunch of workarounds to your shell profile.

 ### Bundle the custom TLS certificate(s) in a library